ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-a-faceted-search.dotnet.markdown

 ### Facet & RangeFacet

 {INFO:Facet vs RangeFacet}
-`RangeFacet` allows you to split the results of the calculations into several ranges in contrast to `Facet` where whole spectrum of results will be used to generate single outcome.
+`RangeFacet` allows you to split the results of the calculations into several ranges, in contrast to `Facet` where whole spectrum of results will be used to generate a single outcome.
 {INFO/}

 {CODE-TABS}